playwright-community/playwright-jest-examples/README.md

 ![CI](https://github.com/mxschmitt/playwright-jest-examples/workflows/CI/badge.svg)

-> Demonstrates the usage of Playwright (cross-browser automatisation library in Node.js) in combination with Jest on GitHub Actions to test various sites.
+> Demonstrates the usage of Playwright (cross-browser automation library in Node.js) in combination with Jest on GitHub Actions to test various sites.

 ## Showcases